calpoly-iandunn/csc473/workshops/code-review-1.md

 **Short and non-descriptive variable names**: There is of course a limit to how long and descriptive you want to name variables that you have to use over and over, but anything that is cleaner to read and review is better!

+**Inconsistent Code Style**: I'm a strong believer in consistent code style, especially when it comes to whitespace and naming conventions.